Gabriel2409/shell-tuto/README.md

 - `type <cmd>` : can check if a command is a shell builtin or gives the path to it
 - `man <cmd>`: open manual for command
+- `id`: prints user and group info for user

 ## Tricks

 - single vs double quotes: https://stackoverflow.com/questions/6697753/difference-between-single-and-double-quotes-in-bash

 ```bash
 WORD='script'
 echo '$WORD' # $WORD
 echo "$WORD" # script